ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 }
 ```

-The following filter can be made, and will be validated on the two first documents:
+The following filter validates the first two documents:

 ```javascript
 terms: {